VideoQA-SC: Adaptive Semantic Communication for Video Question Answering

-With the development of artificial intelligence (AI) technology, many edge machines deploy AI models to process information for intelligent tasks\cite{edge1,edge2}, which support AI-empowered applications such as remote healthcare, autonomous driving, and the Internet of Things (IoT).
-Semantic communication (SC) is an emerging paradigm which aims to extract task-relevant crucial information and accomplish accurate semantic delivery, ultimately completing the intelligent tasks\cite{9679803}.
+\IEEEPARstart With the development of artificial intelligence (AI) technology, many edge machines deploy AI models to process information for intelligent tasks\cite{edge1,edge2}, which support AI-empowered applications such as remote healthcare, autonomous driving, and the Internet of Things (IoT).
+Semantic communication (SC) is an emerging paradigm which aims to extract the semantic information in the source data and accomplish accurate meaning delivery, ultimately completing the intelligent tasks\cite{2023Deniz}.
 Thanks to the effective semantic extraction by deep neural networks, SC can achieve higher data compression ratios and faster execution of intelligent tasks compared to the traditional communication.
 As a result, SC is widely used in many intelligent applications that require low latency and high accuracy under limited bandwidth resources, e.g., IoT networks\cite{IoT_1,IoT_2}, intelligently connected vehicle networks\cite{Vehicular_1,Vehicular_2} and smart factories \cite{smart_1}.

 In a typical SC system, the transceiver is designed as a semantic codec (semantic encoder/decoder) represented by a neural network \cite{speech_1, image_2, video2}.
-The semantic encoder at the transmitter needs to remove data redundancy and extract the compact semantic representation based on the structural characteristics of the source data.
+The semantic encoder at the transmitter needs to remove data redundancy and extract compact semantic representations based on the structural characteristics of the source data.
 The semantic decoder at the receiver aims to process received semantic information to obtain results according to the specific intelligent task.